jconlon/eCVI/Non-Normative-Resources/EasierGuide-3.1.1.md

 ### Root Document Elements

-Until version 3.0, the standard schema included only one root document element eCVI.
-Version three added two additional document types, Movement for documentation of generic animal movement not involving veterinary certification, and Sighting for documentation of an animal’s or group of animals’ location on a given date.
+Until version 3.0, the standard schema included only one root document element `eCVI`.
+Version three added two additional document types, `Movement` for documentation of generic animal movement not involving veterinary certification, and `Sighting` for documentation of an animal’s or group of animals’ location on a given date.

 These additional root elements are not technically part of the eCVI data